pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 }
 ```

-Then these values are accessible via the data returned by pmx.initModule().
+These values are then accessible via the data returned by pmx.initModule().

 Example: